 You Decide Where the Dollars Go

 At the United Way, we oversee the gathering and distribution of your donated dollars – but we depend on teams of local volunteers to make the funding decisions.
-More than 60 local volunteers spend over 1,000 hours of time helping us invest your donation into local United Way Partner Agency programs that support four focus areas: education, income, health, and essential services.
-This helps us consider a variety of viewpoints, holds ourselves and other agencies accountable, and keeps things transparent so you know that your donation is helping to fund programs that make the most impact in our community.
+More than 60 local volunteers spend over 1,000 hours of time helping us invest your donation into local United Way Partner Agency programs that support four focus areas: education, financial stability, health, and essential services.
+This helps us consider a variety of viewpoints, holds ourselves and our partner agencies accountable, and keeps things transparent so you know that your donation is helping to fund programs that make the most impact in our community.

 Focus Area Cabinet oversees and implements the fund distribution process, ensuring that United Way, its Partner Agencies, and Community Impact Partners are accountable to one another for the resources and the partnership they share.

 Focus Area Program Review Panels review funding requests from the Partner Agencies, assess individual program results, and make funding recommendations for each program.